hypervel/hypervel.org/docs/docs/queues.md

 #### Concurrent Processing in Single Queue Worker

-Unlike in Laravel, queue workers in Laravel Hyperf support concurrent processing using coroutines.
+Unlike in Laravel, queue workers in Hypervel support concurrent processing using coroutines.
 For I/O-bound queue jobs, you can simply utilize the concurrency option to execute multiple jobs simultaneously within a single worker.

 ```shell:no-line-numbers
 php artisan queue:work --concurrency=10
 ```

 In this example, you maintain just one worker process while running 10 coroutines that process jobs concurrently.
-Traditional Laravel requires scaling by increasing the number of worker processes, but Laravel Hyperf's coroutine implementation delivers significantly higher efficiency with minimal resource overhead.
+Traditional Laravel requires scaling by increasing the number of worker processes, but Hypervel's coroutine implementation delivers significantly higher efficiency with minimal resource overhead.

 ::: note
 For CPU-bound queue jobs, coroutines offer limited performance benefits.
 To maximize CPU core utilization, you should still run multiple worker processes to effectively distribute computational workload across your available CPU resources.